fersilva16/fireflies-backend-test/README.md

 Some details on the stack and tools used:

 - MongoDB with mongoose as the database
 - Koa as the web framework, while the original challenge use express, I changed it to have better async and sync error handling with the [errorMiddleware](./src/middleware/errorMiddleware.ts).
-It's also the modern and activily maintenated alternative from the same team that created Express.
+It's also the modern and actively maintenated alternative from the same team that created Express.
 - Vitest for testing framework.
 - Zod for schema validation.
 - ESLint for linting with `typescript-eslint` and `eslint-import`.